 The PS5 controller, named DualSense, has a brand new button called Create.
 Situated on the left side of the touch pad, Create is an evolution of the PS4 controller's Share button.
 So, what exactly can this new button do?
-As part of our PS5 guide, we're going to tell you everything we know about the Create button so far.
+As part of our PS5 guide, we're going to tell you everything we know about the Create button.

 PS5 DualSense Create Button: What Is It?

 The Create button is a new input on the DualSense PS5 controller.
 It replaces the Share button found on the PS4 controller, and bears a new symbol, with three lines appearing above the button itself.